Tanzu-Solutions-Engineering/tkg-lab/Readme.md

 1. Access TMC UI
 2. Select Policies on the left nav
 3. Choose Access->Clusters and then select your wlc-1 cluster
-4. Observer direct Access Policy => Set cluster.admin permission to the platform-team group
+4. Observe direct Access Policy => Set cluster.admin permission to the platform-team group
 5. Login to the workload cluster at https://gangway.wlc-1.tkg-aws-lab.winterfell.live (adjust for your base domain)
 6. Click Sign In
-7. Log into okta as alana@winterfell.live
+7. Log into okta as alana
 8. Give a secret password
 9. Download kubeconfig
 10. Attempt to access wlc-1 cluster with the new config